postcss/postcss/README.md

 * [`cssgrace`] provides various helpers and transpiles CSS 3 for IE and other old browsers.
 * [`pixrem`] generates pixel fallbacks for `rem` units.
-* [`postcss-svg-fallback`] automatically converts SVG in your CSS to PNG files for IE 8 compatibility.

 ### Language Extensions